avatar

 By Andres Jaimes

-Once you’ve cloned the repository, you can start working on a new feature by creating a new branch using the git checkout command with the -b flag and a branch name, like this: git checkout -b my-feature.
+Once we’ve cloned the repository, we can start working on a new feature by creating a new branch using the git checkout command with the -b flag and a branch name, like this: git checkout -b my-feature.
 This creates a new branch called my-feature and switches to it.
-To see the list of branches, you can use the git branch command.
+To see the list of branches, we can use the git branch command, and use git branch --show-current to see the current branch.

-If you need to switch back to the master branch to work on something else, you can use the command git checkout master.
+If we need to switch back to the master branch (now called main), we can use the command git checkout master.

-If you want to view a specific commit or a log of all the commits, you can use the git log command.
-You can even checkout a specific commit by passing its SHA to the git checkout <SHA> command.
+If we want to view a specific commit or a log of all the commits, we can use the git log command.
+We can even checkout a specific commit by passing its SHA value to the git checkout <SHA> command.

-To update your branch from master, you can use the following commands: git checkout master to switch to the master branch, git pull to fetch the latest changes, git checkout <branch> to switch back to your branch, and git merge master to merge the changes from master into your branch.
-If a conflict occurs, you can abort the merge by using the git merge --abort command, or you can resolve the conflict by editing the file and then using the git add <file> command to add the file to the list of files to commit, and then git commit to commit the changes.
+To update our branch from master, we can use the following commands: git checkout master to switch to the master branch, git pull to fetch the latest changes, git checkout <branch> to switch back to our branch, and git merge master to merge the changes from master into our branch.
+If a conflict occurs, we can abort the merge by using the git merge --abort command, or we can resolve the conflict by editing the file and then using the git add <file> command to add the file to the list of files to commit, and then git commit to commit the changes.

-If you’re swithing between branches and need to temporarily save your changes without committing them to avoid conflicts, you can use the git stash command.
-To recover the changes later, you can use the git stash pop command, and to remove them completely, you can use the git stash drop command.
+If we’re swithing between branches and need to temporarily save our changes without committing them to avoid conflicts, we can use the git stash command.
+To recover the changes later, we can use the git stash pop command, and to remove them completely, we can use the git stash drop command.

-To see the changes you’ve made locally, you can use the git status command.
-If you need to undo changes to a specific file, you can use the command git checkout -- filename.txt.
-In general, when you want to perform a git operation on a single file, use -- filename.
-To see the differences between your local changes and the latest commit, you can use the git diff command, or to compare with master you can use git diff master...
+To see the changes we’ve made locally, we can use the git status command.
+If we need to undo changes to a specific file, we can use the command git restore <file> or git checkout -- <file>.
+In general, when we want to perform a git operation on a single file, use -- filename.
+To see the differences between our local changes and the latest commit, we can use the git diff command, or to compare against master we can use git diff master...

-To get the URL of the remote repository, you can use the git remote -v command.
+To get the URL of the remote repository, we can use the git remote -v command.
 This will show you the origin URL from where you originally cloned the repository.

-When you’re done updating your files, you can use git status to see the list of files that you have modified, then git add <file> to add the files to the list of files to commit, and git commit to commit them.
+When we’re done updating our files, we can use git status to see the list of files that we have modified, then git add <file> to add the files to the list of files to commit, and git commit to commit them.

-When you’re ready to update the remote repository with your changes, you can use the git fetch or git pull commands to download any new changes, and then use the git push command to push your changes to the remote repository.
+When we’re ready to update the remote repository with our changes, we can use the git fetch or git pull commands to download any new changes, and then use the git push command to push your changes to the remote repository.

 Important.
-It’s always recommended to try the commands on a test repository before using them on a real project.
+I recommended you to try the commands on a test repository before using them on a real project.

 Common questions